 Spartan Training Methods

-The Ancient Greeks did not have exercise machines to improve their physical fitness, so they had to use whatever was available.
-They used body weight exercises such as pushups or pullups.
+A Greek warrior workout meant improvising and using whatever was available to improve their physical fitness.
+Ancient Greek body building relied on performing body weight exercises such as push-ups or pull-ups.
 The Ancient Greeks would use resistance in their strength training methods by using stones, logs, animals or each other to help increase their strength.

 Modern Day Spartan Training